AbisolaTracy/AbisolaTracy.github.io/README.md

 ![Workplace](Workplace.png)

+**Project Description:**

+This project analyzes a dataset of workplace safety incidents recorded across multiple plants, departments, shifts, and employee demographics.
+Using SQL, I created insightful queries and reports that highlight key safety trends, cost impacts, and workforce risk factors.
+The main goal of this project is to demonstrate how SQL can be used for workplace safety analytics, helping organizations answer questions like:

+* Which departments or plants have the highest number of incidents?
+* What are the most costly or severe incident types?
+* How are incidents distributed across shifts, age groups, and gender?
+* Which areas of the workplace need the most attention to improve safety?

+This analysis mimics real-world occupational health & safety reporting, where businesses rely on data to reduce workplace risks and improve safety culture.

 **SQL Skills Used:**

-Data Retrieval (SELECT): Queried and extracted specific information from the database.
+* Data Retrieval: The use of SELECT clause to query and extract specific information.

-Data Source Specification (FROM): Specified the tables used as data sources for retrieval
+* Data Source Specification (FROM ): Specified the tables used as data sources for retrieval

-Data Aggregation (SUM, COUNT, AVERAGE): Calculated totals, such as sales and quantities, and counted records to analyze data trends.

-Data Filtering: (WHERE, BETWEEN, IN, AND): Applied filters to select relevant data, including filtering by ranges and lists.

-**Project Description:**
+* Aggregation & Grouping: Sum, Count of incidents per plant and department, days lost and average costs grouped by incident type.
+* Filtering & Conditions: WHERE clause for conditions such as 'Lost Time', 'Near Miss', 'Falling Object', and the use of BETWEEN, IN, to filter specific results.
+* Sorting & Ranking: ORDER BY to rank incident types, departments, and **TOP 1** to extract the most critical insights (e.g., highest incident cost, department with most crush & pinch injuries).
+* Window Functions: Using OVER (PARTITION BY ...) to calculate max/min costs per incident type or department.
+* Pattern Matching (Wildcards): LIKE, %, and _ operators to search for patterns in plant or department names.
+* HAVING vs WHERE: Difference between filtering grouped data (HAVING) and filtering raw data (WHERE).

-**Technology Used:** SQL Server
+**Technology Used:** Microsoft SQL Server

 # Project 6: